 - They can evaluate the work impartially and do not have any conflicts of interest–that is, they did not have a hand in shaping the work.

 - They have the time to review the work thoroughly.

 Of these, you can only know about the first two; it is not your job to try to guess whether or not the reviewer will have the necessary time.
-(That said, your list should probably not consist solely of 5 international superstars who regularly give keynotes at multiple conferences and invited talks per year.)
+(That said, your list should probably not consist solely of 5 international superstars who regularly give multiple keynotes and invited talks per year.)

-Use the following list (or the downloadable worksheet above!) to brainstorm potential reviewers.
-Note that the reviewers you list for the press do not need to meet all the criteria below.
-Rather, this list is intended to help you generate a list of preliminary names.
+Use the following questions to brainstorm potential reviewers.
+Reviewers not need to meet all the criteria below; rather, this list is intended to help you get started.

 - Which scholars have published a book with which your book is in dialog?
 (Make sure their book is in the same discipline and has the same target scholarly audience as yours.)

 - Who has published with that target press and would be able to assess your book’s “fit” at the press/for the series (if you are proposing a book for inclusion in a series)?

 - Who has established themselves as an expert in your field with the requisite ability to evaluate your study’s claims, evidence, analyses, and significance?